 🔎 Discover how your people see your business

-Leapsome’s tools for engagement let you create retention surveys to assess employee perceptions of your company and pre-empt turnover.
+Leapsome’s Surveys module lets you create retention surveys to assess employee perceptions of your company and pre-empt turnover.

 👉 Learn more